South Gippsland Highway: History

-The passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+The passing of the Country Roads Act 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
 (Main) South Gippsland Road was declared a Main Road, from Korumburra to Leongatha, on 10 November 1913; (Main) Coast Road was declared a Main Road, from Dandenong to Lang Lang, on 1 December 1913; and Sale-Yarram Road was declared a Main Road, from Sale via Longford to Stradbroke on 23 March 1914, and Stradbroke via Woodside to Yarram on 6 August 1919; and Foster-Yarram Road was declared a Main Road from Foster via Welshpool to Yarram on 29 July 1919.

-The passing of the Highways and Vehicles Act of 1924 provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
+The passing of the Highways and Vehicles Act 1924 provided for the declaration of State Highways, roads two-thirds financed by the state government through the Country Roads Board.
 South Gippsland Highway was declared a State Highway in 1933, cobbled together from roads between Dandenong and Nyora, and between Sale and Yarram (for a total of 83 miles), subsuming the original declarations of (Main) Coast Road, (Main) South Gippsland Road and Sale-Yarram Roads as Main Roads.
 In 1939, another section from Foster to Yarram was added, subsuming the original declaration of Foster-Yarram Road as a Main Road.
 In the 1947/48 financial year, another section between Nyora via Korumburra and Leongatha to Meeniyan was added, along the former Loch-Nyora Road, Bena-Korumburra Road and Korumburra-Leongatha Roads.
 In the 1965/66 financial year, the last section between Meeniyan and Foster was added, completing its present-day alignment at this stage.